blankaex/alesap/README.md

 - **Raw API payloads.** Inspect exactly what the server returned for any song.

 ### 🙈 Privacy-first
-- **No accounts, no tracking, no backend persistence.**
+- **No accounts, no tracking, no mandatory backend persistence.**
-- **Local-first storage.** Favourites, history, nicknames, and stats live in your browser.
+- **Local-first storage.** Favourites, history, nicknames, and stats live in your browser by default.
+Import/export is opt-in and keyed only by your anonymous nickname — no personal data is ever required.
 - **Auto-generated nicknames.** Never think one up again, unless you want to.

 ## 🧠 Powered by